 About Security Groups

-Security groups enable you to manage traffic to and from instances depending on your needs and your architecture.
+Security groups enable you to manage traffic to and from virtual machines (VMs) depending on your needs and your architecture.

-Every instance, either in the public Cloud or in a Virtual Private Cloud (VPC), is launched behind at least one security group to which you can add or remove rules.
+Every VM, either in the public Cloud or in a Net, is created behind at least one security group to which you can add or remove rules.
 For more information, see About Security Group Rules.

 General Information

-A security group acts as a network virtual appliance for switching and firewalling that allows or denies inbound or outbound flows for one or more instances.
-It therefore enables instances to communicate with one another or with external services or devices depending on the rules you specify.
+A security group acts as a network virtual appliance for switching and firewalling that allows or denies inbound or outbound flows for one or more VMs.
+It therefore enables VMs to communicate with one another or with external services or devices depending on the rules you specify.

-When launching an instance, you must specify one or more security groups to associate with it.
+When creating a VM, you must specify one or more security groups to associate with it.

-Security groups are allocated to either the public Cloud or to a specified VPC.
+Security groups are allocated to either the public Cloud or to a specified Net.

-If you do not want to use the default security group for your instances, you can create your own custom ones.
-When creating them, you must choose between a security group for use in the public Cloud, or in a specific VPC.
-You can create several security groups depending on the different roles of your instances and the inbound and outbound flows they need.
+If you do not want to use the default security group for your VMs, you can create your own custom ones.
+When creating them, you must choose between a security group for use in the public Cloud, or in a specific Net.
+You can create several security groups depending on the different roles of your VMs and the inbound and outbound flows they need.
 Each security group must have a unique name.

-You can then add or remove rules for both default and custom security groups according to your architecture and your needs.
+You can add or remove rules for both default and custom security groups in order to control flows, according to your architecture and your needs.

 Security Groups for the Public Cloud

-If your instance is in the public Cloud, you can only use security groups allocated to the public Cloud.
-When launching an instance in the public Cloud, you must specify a security group that is in the same Region as the instance.
+If your VM is in the public Cloud, you can only use security groups allocated to the public Cloud.
+When creating a VM in the public Cloud, you must specify a security group that is in the same Region as the VM.

-Security groups for use in the public Cloud let you specify rules for inbound flows only, and allow all outbound flows from the instances.
-As instances in the public Cloud have a public IP, they can access the Internet.
+Security groups for use in the public Cloud let you specify rules for inbound flows only, and allow all outbound flows from the VMs.
+As VMs in the public Cloud have a public IP, they can access the internet.

 Custom security groups you create for use in the public Cloud do not contain any initial inbound rules.